LeWestopher/rabbitmq-mu/STYLEGUIDE.md

 // Initialize the app to listen on the specified namespace for messages. instantiated_workqueue.init();

+// Broadcast based on a specific object built previously: var secondary_queue = new CustomWorkQueueClass();
+secondary_queue.broadcast({
+  to: 'kyle@kjr.com`,
+  from: 'wes@westopher.com',
+  subject: 'Welcome!',
+  body: 'This is the email body!'}
+);

-var PubSub = requre('rabbitmq-mu').PubSub;
+// Other objects can  be instantianted... var PubSub = requre('rabbitmq-mu').PubSub;
 var RoutedExchange = require('rabbitmq-mu').RoutedExchange;
+// And more...
 ```

 ## The Trick We Use to Make This Happen